 "My father had this made special for the mother of my brothers.
 He found the stone and Wutota made it shine.

 "After she died, he kept it for a long time.
-He gave it to me after I was born."
+He gave it to me after I was born and not little anymore.